TheCaffeine/vote-scope/frontend/vote_scope/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## User Story

+* Voters can create an account ( only once).
+Gender, Age, location.
+* Voters can login.
+* Voters can authenticate they voted with a pic of their painted voting finger.
+* Voters can be able to see the number of votes from their region.
+* Anonymous whistleblowing section for voters to report malpractices.

 ## Build